News

 New Hampshire requires group health insurance plans (purchased through employers) to cover services related to the diagnosis of infertility, treatment, and fertility preservation.
 Insurers cannot impose cost-sharing mechanisms, waiting periods, or benefit limits on this coverage.
 Self-funded health plans offered through employers are exempt from this law, as are SHOP plans and Extended Transition to Affordable Care Act Compliant Policies.

-Vermont
+Vermont Fertility Law

 Vermont has no mandated infertility coverage; however, you may be eligible for coverage if you live in Vermont and work in New Hampshire.
 Check with your Human Resources department to determine which state your company’s health insurance is purchased through.

-Maine
+Maine Fertility Law

-Defining Mandated Insurance Coverage
+Defining Mandated Fertility Insurance Coverage

 You may be wondering what a state “mandate” for fertility insurance coverage means.
 A “mandate to cover” is where state law requires health insurance plans sold by licensed insurers to include coverage for a specific benefit (in this case, infertility treatments).
 There is also a “mandate to offer,” which is when state law requires health insurers to offer coverage, but the person or group buying the policy doesn’t necessarily have to elect coverage for that benefit.
-Connecticut, Rhode Island, Massachusetts, and New Hampshire all have mandates to cover infertility treatment, so long as the state’s requirements for coverage are met.
+Connecticut, Rhode Island, Massachusetts, New Hampshire, and Maine all have mandates to cover infertility treatment, so long as the state’s requirements for coverage are met.

 Contact Us